111622201047/EventManagement/README.md

 # **Event Management System**

-A simple and user-friendly Flask-based web application for managing and booking events.
+A simple and user-friendly Django based web application for managing and booking events.

 ---